List of Hollyoaks characters introduced in 2007: Father Raymond

 Father Raymond is the Catholic Priest that first appeared to console Myra McQueen (Nicole Barber-Lane) over the anguish she felt about her gay son John Paul McQueen (James Sutton).
 He also helped prepare for the double wedding of Russ Owen (Stuart Manning) and Mercedes McQueen (Jennifer Metcalfe) and Dominic Reilly (John Pickard) and Tina McQueen (Leah Hackett), he also took confession from Mercedes about her affair with Warren Fox (Jamie Lomas).
 He is a priest at St. Paul's Catholic Church.
 Father Raymond reappears when Kieron Hobbs (Jake Hendriks) chose to leave his position in the church and told him that he must do what is right for him.
 Father Raymond then took over again from Kieron and started working at a new Catholic Church, St. Timothy's, it was here that he performed the wedding of Carmel McQueen (Gemma Merna) and Calvin Valentine (Ricky Whittle).
 Father Raymond then returned to perform Tina's funeral service.
 He is due to reappear again for the funeral of Warren.
 Father Raymond is Irish and appears to be mostly bemused by the McQueens antics.

 Leah Barnes

 Leah Barnes, played by Ela-May Demircan from 2011 to 2024, is the daughter of Amy Barnes (Ashley Slanina-Davies).
 Leah is initially believed to be Ste Hay (Kieron Richardson)'s daughter however this turns out to be a man called Billy Parker – she is raised by Ste regardless of her paternity.
 Leah debuted when she was born on-screen in episode 1982, originally broadcast on 27 February 2007.

+On 24 March 2026, it was announced that Leah would be returning to the show with the role recast to Coronation Street actress Charlotte Riley.
+Riley spoke of her casting: "It feels like a dream to be joining Hollyoaks.
+I'm looking forward to viewers seeing a new side to Leah Barnes."

 Reception

 In June 2017, Demircan was nominated for Best Young Actor at the British Soap Awards.
 In August 2017, she was longlisted for Best Young Actor at the Inside Soap Awards.
-She made the viewer-voted shortlist, but lost out to Alfie Clarke, who portrays Arthur Thomas in Emmerdale.
-She was later nominated for "Best Young Performer" in the Radio Times soap awards 2024.
+She made the viewer-voted shortlist.
+Demircan lost out to Alfie Clarke, who portrays Arthur Thomas in Emmerdale.
+She was later nominated for "Best Young Performer" in the Radio Times soap awards 2024..